New Jersey Pain Management Services

 Our fees consist of the physician’s fee and, if treatments are performed in a facility, a facility charge.
 They are based upon the amount of time spent with the patient as well as the medical complexities and technical skills required for each particular problem.
 You or your insurance company will be billed after completion of a single procedure or consultation, or after a series of procedures.
 Fees are payable to Garden State Pain Management, P.A.

 Plans accepted include: In Network: Oxford, United Healthcare, Medicare.
 Out of Network: Blue Cross/Blue Shield, Aetna, Cigna and all other carriers.
-We also accept insurance for all motor vehicle accidents, and workman's compensation carriers.
+We also accept insurance for all motor vehicle accidents, and workman’s compensation carriers.
+However, we do NOT accept Medicaid.

 Our office personnel can discuss your insurance coverage with you and help make arrangements for payment.
 Insurance or worker’s compensation may cover all or part of the program’s charges.